Blog Post View

 For this reason, until the rise of the internet, identity theft was a rare crime.
 There were simpler ways for criminals to make money without the high risks involved.

-With the rise of the internet and people sharing personal information online for all manner of services, criminals have realised that identity theft is extremely lucrative.
+With the rise of the internet and people sharing personal information online for all manner of services, criminals have realized that identity theft is extremely lucrative.
 Unlike in the past, where a criminal needed to target one individual at a time, criminals can now purchase thousands of identities at a time.

 As a result, identity theft has become a hugely prevalent crime and the reporting of identity theft crimes has increased exponentially.